mirror of

 Sliders, Drags: Fixed using hexadecimal display format strings (pretty much never worked). (#5165, #3133)

 Ditched unnecessary code.
-When transitioning from float in3e8087458
+When transitioning from float in3e8087458we added an unnecessary path there, which evolved inc5fb92955.

 This commit is contained in: